David Nishimura Vintage Fountain Pens & Writing EquipmentOther Makers: P to Z

 Click here for more images

-7669: Pick Fountpencil stylographic pen: black lever-filler with bright red ends, 12.1 cm long, nickel plated trim, bold clear imprints, weighted needle intact.
+15983: Pick stylographic pen: black chased celluloid lever-filler with bright red ends, 12.2 cm long, nickel plated trim, weighted needle intact.
+Unmarked but identical to Pick's Fountpencil.

 Click here for more images